 Subsequently, family members and friends can support loved ones in a variety of ways.
 First, don’t be angry with your loved one, even if you’re scared or confused.
 Yelling, threats, and criticism won’t help.
 In fact, they may even increase the risk of continued self-mutilation.

 Also, face your own discomfort or confusion about self-harming.
 Moreover, educate yourself about this behavior and why it happens.
-Thus, you can learn about the symptoms, the underlying issues, and how to help prevent relapse.
+Thus, you can learn about the symptoms, the different types of self-harm, the underlying issues, and how to help prevent relapse.

 Furthermore, remember not to judge the person.
 Most likely, they already feel distressed and ashamed.
 Express your caring and your support, no matter what.
 Let the person know that you’re available to talk about what they’re going through if they’d like to share.
 In addition, find ways to spend time together doing healthy, positive activities.